-Expedia (EXPE) started paying dividends in 2010.
-Since then, it has paid dividends every quarter and has consistently increased dividend payout since 2012.
-Rivals Priceline (PCLN), TripAdvisor (TRIP), and Ctrip.com (CTRP) don’t pay dividends.
+Expedia (EXPE) has started paying dividends only in 2010.
+Since then, it has paid a dividend every quarter and has consistently increased its dividend payout since 2012.
+Rivals Priceline (PCLN), TripAdvisor (TRIP), and Ctrip.com (CTRP) do not pay dividends at all.

 Cash dividend ratio

-EXPE’s cash dividend ratio stands at a strong 9x at the end of 3Q15, indicating its ability to sustain dividend payouts.
-The ratio is calculated as cash flows over dividends paid and measures the ability of the company to pay dividends.
+This ratio measures the ability of the company to pay dividends.
 A ratio of less than 1 indicates dividend payouts higher than the company’s cash flows, which may be difficult to sustain in the future.

 Can dividend payouts increase?

-EXPE is the only online travel player to pay a dividend to its investors.
-It has also consistently increased dividend payouts.
-But recently, EXPE has allocated more capital toward repurchasing shares.
-Given Expedia’s increasing earnings and history of dividend growth, investors should watch for possible increases in dividends.
+Expedia (EXPE) is the only online travel player to pay a dividend to its investors.
+Expedia’s dividend payout has also consistently increased.
+However, EXPE has recently allocated more capital toward repurchasing shares.
+Given the increasing earnings and EXPE’s history of dividend growth, investors can expect an increase in dividends.